akansha2001/tamp_multi_agent/README.md

 ## Method

-This work extends the TAMPURA framework to decentralized multi-agent settings, where agents pursue shared goals under interaction uncertainty.
+This work extends Bayes optimistic model learning to decentralized multi-agent settings, where agents pursue shared goals under interaction uncertainty.
 Each agent independently plans its actions while reasoning about the uncertain, partially observable behavior of others.
 The ego agent observes the apparent action of the other agent, but due to perception noise and execution delays, it cannot be certain of the action’s success or true intent of the other agent.
-To address this, the framework models both the current and future behavior of the other agent using uncertain symbolic outcomes and learns an MDP to represent the behavior of the other agent.
-A key feature is the use of "other–ego action pairs" to delay observations and ensure realistic transitions, enabling the ego agent to plan robustly with partial knowledge.
-The approach improves coordination by leveraging domain-specific assumptions such as action locality and limited confusability between actions, resulting risk-aware, decentralized task and motion planning.
+In other words, the other agent is **_partially observable_** to the ego agent.
+The framework models both the current and future behavior of the other agent using uncertain symbolic outcomes and learns the transition model for an interactive MDP to represent the behavior of the other agent.
+The framework uses "other–ego action pairs" or joint actions to delay observations and ensure realistic transitions, enabling the ego agent to plan robustly with partial knowledge.
+The approach improves coordination by leveraging domain-specific assumptions such as action locality and limited **_confusability_** between actions, resulting risk-aware, decentralized task and motion planning.

-During MDP learning, the ego agent builds a model of the other agent's behavior by querying a behavior function.
+During model learning, the ego agent builds a model of the other agent's behavior by querying a behavior function.
 Depending on the scenario, the other agent may act randomly, be human-operated, or remain inactive.
 Random behavior leads to a larger, more branched MDP due to its unpredictability, while human or inactive agents produce more consistent and structured models, as illustrated below.